-Men: Women:
+Women:

-Dress Shoes Dress shoes or sandals

-Long dress pants

-Shirts with collars

-Skirts, dresses, or dress pants

-Blouse or shirt with collar
+Dress shoes or sandals Skirts, dresses, or dress pants Blouse or shirt with collar

 PLEASE NOTE: Graduating seniors may not wear work boots, casual sandals, flip-flops, shorts, or sunglasses.
 Participation in the graduation ceremony is a privilege, not a right.
 Those not adhering to the graduation dress code will be asked to change clothing if they desire to join the others in the commencement procession.